patrickschu/patrickschu.github.io/posts/text_processing_in_py3.md

 When dealing with larger sets of texts, [Unicode normalization](https://docs.python.org/3/library/unicodedata.html#unicodedata.normalize) is important to avoid issues like the above.

+__Gotcha 2: Python 2 v Python 3__

-3. Most of the advice you find for string processing in Python 2, e.g. on Stackoverflow, does not translate to Python 3 at all.
+Most of the advice you find for string processing in Python 2, e.g. on Stackoverflow, does not translate to Python 3 at all.
 Strings were one of the major changes (and improvements) in Python 3.

+__Gotcha 3: Different quotation marks__

-4. What quote marks should be used, e.g. `'STRING'` versus `"STRING"` versus `"""STRING"""`?
+What quote marks should be used, e.g. `'STRING'` versus `"STRING"` versus `"""STRING"""`?
 It does not really matter.